-- Relaxing train travel through French and Italian countryside, with lovely views of the Alps
+- Enjoy relaxing train travel through the French and Italian countryside, with lovely views of the Alps

-- Explore hidden magical sea caves around the Salento coast
+- Explore hidden sea caves around the Salento coast

 - Eat out in the region of Italy most renowned for food (which is saying something)

 - N.B.
 This itinerary can be done entirely by train